griffithlab/rnaseq_tutorial_wiki/Proposed-Improvements.md

 ### Improve alignment QC section
 In particular we should add use of `Picard CollectRnaSeqMetrics` (https://broadinstitute.github.io/picard/command-line-overview.html) and `RNA-SeQC` (http://www.broadinstitute.org/cancer/cga/rna-seqc).
 It would also be good to include use of splicing metrics calculated from the TopHat junctions files.
 A standalone version of the TGI tool that does this would need to be created for this purpose.

+### Improve Expression/Differential expression lectures
+There a some nice slides/concepts that we could borrow from the BaseSpace Demo slides (see Obi's ~/Dropbox Teaching/CSHL/2015/Workshop-CSHL-RNA-Seq-Metagenomics.pdf).

 ### Identify more interesting data sets to use for the alternative splicing module
 http://www.ncbi.nlm.nih.gov/gds/?term=rna-seq+splicing
 - [GSE63953](http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE63953)